airamez/Angular-Intro/README.md

 ```
 - Inspect each file

-## Addinting the component to the Application
+## Adding the component to the Application
 - Add the component `selector` as an HTML tag to the `app.component.html`

-## Basics about data binding and HTML template
+# Basics about data binding and HTML template
-### Showing component properties with interpolation
+## Showing component properties with interpolation
   - Use the double curly braces: `{{property / expression}}`
   - Component class
 ```